CADLAB-io/CADLAB.io-swarm-stack/README.md

 ## Integrating CADLAB with external Git provider

-If you choose to install CADLAB with an external git back-end, for example, GitLab, GitHub, or BitBucket, you need to use the `stack-external-git.yml` file to [start the swarm](#start-cadlab-swarm).
+If you choose to install CADLAB with an external git back-end, for example, GitLab, GitHub, BitBucket, or Gitea, you need to use the `stack-external-git.yml` file to [start the swarm](#start-cadlab-swarm).
 After the CADLAB application successfully starts, you need to integrate it with your Git provider.

 Open the URL you specified in the `hostname` [here](#hostname) in your browser, and you should see a CADLAB welcome screen: